EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

 Synthetic Aperture Radar Model
 *******************************
-The synthetic aperture radar model is based on the references listed below.
+The side-looking synthetic aperture radar model is based on the references listed below.
 The current version allows only for rectangular antenna specifications and uniform aperture excitation profile.
 The implementation allows for modeling different *configurations* of the instrument (see figure below):